linfan/kubernetes-chinese-docs/044-Overview and Concepts.md

 >Please ensure you have completed the prerequisites for running examples from the user guide.

-##Quick walkthrough
+##Quick walkthrough 实战演练

-Kubernetes 101
+>Kubernetes 101
 Kubernetes 201

-Thorough walkthrough
+##Thorough walkthrough

->If you don't have much familiarity with Kubernetes, we recommend you read the following sections in order:
+If you don't have much familiarity with Kubernetes, we recommend you read the following sections in order:

->Quick start: launch and expose an application Configuring and launching containers: configuring common container parameters Deploying continuously running applications
-Connecting applications: exposing applications to clients and users Working with containers in production
+1.Quick start: launch and expose an application 2.Configuring and launching containers: configuring common     container parameters 3.Deploying continuously running applications 4.Connecting applications: exposing applications to clients and users 5.Working with containers in production
-Managing deployments
+6.Managing deployments
-Application introspection and debugging
+7.Application introspection and debugging
-Using the Kubernetes web user interface
+    1.Using the Kubernetes web user interface
-Logging
-Monitoring
+    2.Logging
+    3.Monitoring
-Getting into containers via exec
+    4.Getting into containers via exec
-Connecting to containers via proxies
+    5.Connecting to containers via proxies
-Connecting to containers via port forwarding
+    6.Connecting to containers via port forwarding

 ##Concept guide